-With more than 66,000 students at UCF, getting around campus can sometimes be challenging.
-To help make it easier, this list covers the transportation rules, practices and tips you need get to class on time and stay parking citation-free.
+Navigating campus transportation can sometimes be challenging.
+To help make it easier, this list covers the transportation rules, practices and tips you need get to class on time and avoid a parking citation.

 Accessible Permits – Individuals with disabilities can use accessible parking spaces by displaying a valid UCF permit and accessible hang tag or license plate.
 In the event that no designated accessible spaces are available, parking in a valid non-reserved, non-marked parking space close to your destination is allowed.

 Commuting Students – Students traveling to main campus must purchase a green D parking permit and park in designated D lots and garages.
 Commuting students at the Rosen, Lake Nona and UCF Downtown campuses must also purchase D permits.

 Altamonte Springs, Ocala, Sanford/Lake Mary, South Lake, Valencia East, Valencia Osceola and Valencia West campus students must obtain a free permit from the office designated for their campus.
 Please note that these permits are not valid on UCF’s main campus.